open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

         color: "red"
 ```

-### Diffusion
+### Unpacker

-The Diffusion custom resource allows us to automate the process of extracting a resource from a component and executing localization or configuration.
+The Unpacker custom resource allows us to automate the process of extracting a resource from a component and executing localization or configuration.
 With many resources, these tasks could become laborious.
-To reduce the toil involved we provide a pipeline template in `spec.pipelineTemplateRef` which defines a set of Kuberenetes resources to be created for each item selected by the Diffusion's resource selector (`spec.resourceSelector`).
+To reduce the toil involved we provide a pipeline template in `spec.pipelineTemplateRef` which defines a set of Kuberenetes resources to be created for each item selected by the Unpacker's resource selector (`spec.resourceSelector`).

 The pipeline template is a go-template that contains a resource, localization, configuration, Flux OCI Repository and a Flux Kustomization: